Medicine and technology go hand in hand whether we realize it or not.

 At the moment, these mappings are usually only done in specific trials and in a very small scale.

 However in 2015, at Kansas Children’s Mercy Hospital, they used full genome sequencing which took 26 hours, more than 15 hours less than before, due to the newly created Dragen Processor.

 Phones & Tablets

-Smartphones, tablets, Wi-Fi and other Wireless technology has literally removed the tethered nature of accessing medical data in hospitals.
+Smartphones, tablets, Wi-Fi, and other Wireless technology have literally removed the tethered nature of accessing medical data in hospitals.

 They can easily share information, view scans and results, giving them the best chance of issuing the most up-to-date diagnosis and treatment.

 Patients are also able to book appointments and assessments with their doctor remotely via FaceTime, Skype, and other software.

 They’re able to share pictures and keep track of their treatments much easier.